geminscs/ToyInterpreter/README.md

 # ToyInterpreter
-This is toy interpreter for Kaleidoscope(Kaleidoscope: Tutorial Introduction and the Lexer)
+This is a toy interpreter for Kaleidoscope(Kaleidoscope: Tutorial Introduction and the Lexer)